-Paul Harris was scheduled to go to trial next week, but instead will head to sentencing in November.
-As a result of the plea, the state agreed to drop two lesser counts against him for the death of Gabby Dehovos.
+Paul Harris was scheduled to go to trial next week but instead will head to sentencing in November.
+As a result of the plea, the state agreed to drop two lesser counts against him for the death of Gabby Dehoyos.

 Dehoyos, 21, was shot in the head while riding in a Kia SUV with her boyfriend and three young children on March 13, 2023.

-"I'm so numb right now that I don't even know how I feel," said Gabby’s mother Debbie Dehoyos told FOX 9 back in March.
+"I'm so numb right now that I don't even know how I feel," Gabby’s mother, Debbie Dehoyos, told FOX 9 back in March.
 "The only thing that hurts me is like, why did that have to happen to her?"

 "My baby, she was beautiful inside and out," Dehoyos said.